DreamOfTheRedChamber/system-design-interviews/scenario_messenger/nonFuncReliability.md

 * Optimization ways:
   1. Only fetch the number of offline messages for each friend.
 Only when the user enters the conversation, load actual messages.
   2. Pull all offline messages sent to client B at once.
 Then dedupe and categorize by senderId.
-In practice, this solution is preferred over 1 because it reduces number of round trips.
+     * In practice, this solution is preferred over 1 because it reduces number of round trips.
+     * If there are too many messages to pull for offline users, then could separate messages into different pages.
+     * When use paging, to avoid too many applayer acknowledgement packages, the next page could be used as the acknowledge for previous page.

 ## Flow chart